KS Real Estate Commission

 Exam/Application

 - Yes, unless exempt pursuant to HB 2066.
-Salesperson and Broker applicants who are not licensed in another state must complete 60 hours of pre-license education; Salesperson applicants who are licensed elsewhere must complete 30 hours, Broker applicants who are licensed elsewhere must complete 34 hours.
+Salesperson and Broker applicants who are not licensed in another state must complete a total of 60 hours of pre-license education, with 30 hours being required before the examination; Salesperson applicants who are licensed elsewhere must complete 30 hours, Broker applicants who are licensed elsewhere must complete 34 hours.
 Course must be taken through an approved provider.
 View more information on our Pre-License Education page.

 No. Applicants who are licensed in another state are only required to pass the Kansas State portion of the license exam.
-You must submit a Client Exam Waiver Request to Pearson Vue before you can schedule the state portion.
+You must submit a Salesperson or Broker Prelicense Application online so we can send your exam authorization to Pearson Vue.
+Once your state exam is authorized, you will be able to schedule on Pearson Vue's website.

 There are 80 questions on the national exam, 30 questions on the state salesperson exam and 40 questions on the state broker exam.
 Review the Content Outline for a list of covered topics.

 License exams can be taken in person at Pearson Vue Professional Centers or their third party locations across the country.
 Find a location near you.
-You must register on Pearson Vue's website to make an exam reservation.
+You must submit a Salesperson or Broker Prelicense Application on our site so we can send your exam authorization to Pearson Vue.
+Once your exam is authorized, you must register on Pearson Vue's website to make an exam reservation.

 Exam scores are valid for 6 months from the pass date.
 The Commission must receive your application within 6 months of the earliest pass date or you will have to retake the exam.
 Note: The background report and pre-license courses also have their own validity periods.
 Submit your documents timely to avoid having to redo requirements, there are no extensions.

 Yes, applicants must affiliate with a licensed Kansas broker prior to submitting a license application.
-Your supervising broker must complete and sign the Company Information section on your application page.
-Broker applicants may choose to hold their own license by submitting an Open Company form REC-430 along with their broker license application.
+You will select the company/branch office you are affiliating with within your online license application then the broker must approve the affiliation.
+Broker applicants may choose to hold their own license by submitting an Open Company application along with their broker license application.

 Contact the state regulatory board to request a Certification of License History.
 This document is required for all applicants who have ever been licensed in another state.